Dipion transitions from $X(3872)$ to $\chi_{cJ}\ (J=0,1,2)$: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-Qi Wu thanks Zhao-Sai Jia for useful discussions.
-This work is supported by the National Natural Science Foundation of China under the Grant Nos.
-12175037, 12335001, 12475081, 12105153, and 12405093, as well as supported, in part, by National Key Research and Development Program under Grant No.2024YFA1610503 and 2024YFA1610504.
-It is also supported by Taishan Scholar Project of Shandong Province under Grant No. tsqn202103062 and by the Natural Science Foundation of Shandong Province under Grant Nos.
-ZR2025MS04 and ZR2022ZD26.
+Q.W. thanks Zhao-Sai Jia for useful discussions.
+This work is supported by the National Natural Science Foundation of China under Grants No. 12175037, No.12335001, No.12475081, No.12105153, and No.12405093, as well as supported, in part, by National Key Research and Development Program under Grants No. 2024YFA1610503 and No.2024YFA1610504.
+It is also supported by Taishan Scholar Project of Shandong Province under Grant No. tsqn202103062 and by the Natural Science Foundation of Shandong Province under Grants No. ZR2025MS04 and No.ZR2022ZD26.

 \onecolumngrid